sanjirhabib/benchmark/README.md

-# benchmark
-Benchmark Numbers
+# Benchmark

-Performed
+Benchmark numbers measured for a bunch of porgramming language implementations.

-### "What did you measure?"
+### "So, what did you measure?"

 Basically gc performance.
 Plus a little bit of hash table and string operation.
 Every program bellow creates a hash map sized 500,000 and populates it x10 time to check GC performance and total memory consumption.